bunny-thief/google-style-guide/README.md

 ## Examples of Style Guides

-Companies create their own style guides, which employees are expected to follow, to ensure uniformity across the many projects they have.
+Companies create their own style guides, which employees their employees follow, to ensure uniformity across the many projects they have.
 Communities adopt these guidelines because it takes a lot of effort to come up with and maintain these standards.

   - Google Java Style Guide
   - AirBnB [Javascript Style Guide](https://github.com/airbnb/javascript)